 Logarithmic transformation restores the sign change and also results in relative enhancement of negative contrast or in increased sensitivity to decrements versus increments as found commonly in psychophysical experiments.
-Hilsenrath and Zeevi43 implemented a similar process of adaptation in one scale only for designing an adaptive, locally gain-controlled detector.
-Such adaptation permits imaging over wider dynamic ranges than is possible with standard cameras.
+Hilsenrath and Zeevi implemented a similar process of adaptation in one scale only for designing an adaptive, locally gain-controlled detector.
+Such adaptation permits imaging over wider dynamic ranges than is possible with standard cameras

 Contrast measured by filtering as suggested here defines only incremental or decremental changes from local background.
 This is analogous to the symmetric (cosine phase) responses of mechanisms or cells in the visual system.
 Another type of contrast may be defined as a transition from low to high luminance, or vice versa, in a band-limited signal.
 The latter may be viewed as the response of the antisymmetric (sine phase) mechanisms.
 A complete description of contrast in a complex image should include both of these contrast representations.
-Incorporation of these additions in a one-dimensional case, using oriented filters, straightforward.
+Incorporation of these additions in a one-dimensional case, using oriented filters, is straightforward.
 Complete two-dimensional application is difficult owing to the lack of definition of Hilbert's transform for the two-dimensional case.

-APPENDIX A: PYRAMIDAL STRUCTURE IISED IN ANALYSIS AND SIMULATIONS where L_0 and H_n represent the low and high residuals, respectively.
-They contain the energy in the low and high frequencies after the various bandpass layers, A_i , have been subtracted from the image.
+APPENDIX A: PYRAMIDAL STRUCTURE USED IN ANALYSIS AND SIMULATIONS where $L_0$ and $H_n$ represent the low and high residuals, respectively.
+They contain the energy in the low and high frequencies after the various bandpass layers, $A_i$ , have been subtracted from the image.
 The low residual is essential in our application and therefore is maintained.
-The high residual has little information, and in most applications it may be discarded without any perceptual change in the image.48
+The high residual has little information, and in most applications it may be discarded without any perceptual change in the image.

-A pyramidal image transform was calculated in the frequency domain.47 For digital processing of images, it is convenient to select center frequencies (in cycles per picture) that are a power of 2 for each segment.
+A pyramidal image transform was calculated in the frequency domain.
+For digital processing of images, it is convenient to select center frequencies (in cycles per picture) that are a power of 2 for each segment.
 Thus the image in the frequency domain may be represented as

-$$F(u, v) = F(r, \theta) = L_0(r, \theta) + \sum{i=1}^{n-1} A_i(r, \theta) + H_n(r, \theta),$$ (A1)
+$$F(u,v) = F(r,\theta) = L_0(r,\theta) + \sum{i=1}^{n-1} A_i(r,\theta) + H_n(r,\theta), \quad (A1)$$

 Although the use of a Gaussian filter is attractive because of the mathematical convenience in transformation from the frequency to the spatial domain, this filter has several shortcomings.
-19,48 To obtain an approximation to the shape of a Gaussian and at the same time to satisfy the requirement of symmetrical shape on a log frequency axis, together with the requirement that the image must be able to be reconstructed from the various segments by simple addition, 48 we have used cosine log filters (Fig. 8).
-A cosine log filter of (1- iters Used here. (a) Filter bank of 1-octave-wide Gaussian filters used here. (a) Filter bank of 1-octave-wide Gaussian filters. (b) Filter bank of 1-octave-wide cosine log the sum of all filters. (b) Filter bank of 1-octave-wide cosine log the summation of all the filters adds to the unity.
+To obtain an approximation to the shape of a Gaussian and at the same time to satisfy the requirement of symmetrical shape on a log frequency axis, together with the requirement that the image must be able to be reconstructed from the various segments by simple addition, we have used cosine log filters (Fig. 8).
+A cosine log filter of (1- octave) bandwidth centered at frequency $2^i$ cycles/picture is expressed as

+Fig. 8.
+Comparison of Gaussian (Gabor filters) with the cosine log filters used here. (a) Filter bank of 1-octave-wide Gaussian filters and the sum of all filters. (b) Filter bank of 1-octave-wide cosine log filters.
+Here the summation of all the filters adds to the unity.
+Note also the symmetry of the cosine log filters on a logarithmic scale.